jimwheaty/blockchainDAO/readme.md

-This is the Hyperledger Sawtooth implementation of the Project
+This is the Hyperledger Fabric implementation of the Project